ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 is not excused by an expectation never expressed.

-The threshold is deliberately **not** `VideoCaptureBottleneckDetector`'s `captureFpsRatioThreshold`, whose predecessor it used to reach across and read.
+The threshold is deliberately **not** `VideoCaptureBottleneckDetector`'s `videoCaptureBottleneckDetector.produceDegradationThreshold`, whose predecessor it used to reach across and read.
 The two defaults are equal and the two fields are independently tunable, which is
 correct:
 the two detectors are asking different questions of the same measurement — *is the